 9. The Great Tribulation or Persecution

-Over the last six studies, we have seen some Scriptures indicating that God will allow His people to go through a time of persecution, distress or tribulation in the last days.
-God's goal in allowing His people to go through trials and tests is to bring forth a pure radiant bride for His Son, the Lord Jesus Christ.
-In the book of Ephesians, Paul writes about this goal for the church, the Bride of Christ, saying that Christ is at work in the church “to present her to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless” (Ephesians 5:27).
-For many of us, including myself, we are not yet at a place in our lives where the stains and wrinkles of our character have been removed.
+Over the last eight studies, we have looked at Scriptures that indicate that God will allow His people to go through a time of persecution, distress, or tribulation in the last days.
+God's goal in letting His people go through trials and tests is to bring forth a pure radiant bride for His Son, the Lord Jesus Christ.
+Paul the apostle writes about this goal for the Bride of Christ, saying that Christ is at work in the church “to present her to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless” (Ephesians 5:27).
+Many of us are not yet at a place in our lives where the stains and wrinkles of our character have been removed.
 We are a work in process, being transformed into the likeness of Christ:

 And we all, who with unveiled faces contemplate the Lord’s glory, are being transformed into his image with ever-increasing glory, which comes from the Lord, who is the Spirit (2 Corinthians 3:18).

-Unfortunately, this transformative work of the Spirit doesn’t happen when life is going wonderfully, but when the blast furnaces of God’s sheet metal factory start getting hot.
-God allows times of testing to our faith.
+Unfortunately, this transformative work of the Spirit doesn’t happen when life is going wonderfully, but when things start getting hot in the furnace of life.
+God allows times of testing for our faith.
 The end goal of tribulation is character building.
-Paul, the apostle, writes, “Tribulation [thlipsis] works patience” (Romans 5:3 KJV).
-The NIV translates thlipsis as suffering, and that it produces perseverance.
+Paul the apostle writes, “Tribulation [Gk. thlipsis] works patience” (Romans 5:3 KJV).
+The NIV translates thlipsis as suffering and that it produces perseverance.
 “Not only so, but we also glory in our sufferings, because we know that suffering [thlipsis] produces perseverance” (Romans 5:3 NIV).
-We don’t get out of tribulation; we become changed through our right responses in the middle of character transforming difficulties.
+We don't get out of tribulation; we become changed through our correct responses in the middle of character-transforming difficulties.

-Keeping a heavenly perspective through the trials of life can be hard, especially when challenges loom ahead of you and threaten to consume your joy and energy.
-When you are going through sufferings, trials, or tribulation, remember that you are always under the watchful eye of a loving heavenly Father who is allowing all of these challenges in your life to mold you and craft you into a more faithful, consistent, and stronger “you.”
-He is crafting your soul, your mind, your resilience, and finally, your ability to make excellent choices.
+Keeping a heavenly perspective through the trials of life can be hard, especially when challenges loom ahead and threaten to consume your joy and energy.
+When you are going through sufferings, trials, or tribulations, remember that you are always under the watchful eye of a loving heavenly Father who allows situations and challenges to mold you into a more faithful, consistent, and stronger “you.”
+He is forging or sculpting your soul, mind, and character to make excellent choices.
 When life is too easy, we do not grow.
 Think about that.
 It is easy to skate along in complacency when there is no challenge or obstacle to your faith.
-It is only when times are hard that we are driven to call upon greater resources from above.
-I have heard someone say that Christians are like elastic bands—they have to be stretched to be effective!
-The Church of Jesus Christ grows strong and is much more effective in what she is called to do and be when she experiences tests and trials of her faith.
+We are driven to call upon greater resources from above when times are hard.
+I have heard someone say that Christians are like elastic bands—they must be stretched to be effective!
+Believers in Jesus Christ grow strong and are much more effective in what they are called to do and be when experiencing tests and trials of faith.
 The testing of your faith produces character, and character is the stuff of eternity.
-You have heard people say, "when you die, you can’t take your stuff with you.”
+You may have heard the saying, "when you die, you can’t take your stuff with you.”
 That is true about many things, but what God produces in our character will last forever.
 Every bit of kindness, compassion, and faith worked into your character through the Holy Spirit will live on in eternity as part of who you are!
 That is something you CAN take with you.